entrylevelitjobs/entrylevelitjobs.github.io/docs/articles/interviews.md

 # Interviews
 {: .no_toc }

 Don't stress.

 Do as many as you can.

 You'll get better over time.

-The more interviews you do, the better you will be at interviewing.
+The more you do, the better you will be.